Rodent: Visual

 Rodents, like all placental mammals except primates, have just two types of light receptive cones in their retina, a short wavelength "blue-UV" type and a middle wavelength "green" type.
-They are therefore classified as dichromats; however, they are visually sensitive into the ultraviolet (UV) spectrum and therefore can see light that humans can not.
+They are therefore classified as dichromats; however, they are visually sensitive into the ultraviolet (UV) spectrum and therefore can see light that humans cannot.
 The functions of this UV sensitivity are not always clear.
 In degus, for example, the belly reflects more UV light than the back.
 Therefore, when a degu stands up on its hind legs, which it does when alarmed, it exposes its belly to other degus and ultraviolet vision may serve a purpose in communicating the alarm.
 When it stands on all fours, its low UV-reflectance back could help make the degu less visible to predators.
 Ultraviolet light is abundant during the day but not at night.
 There is a large increase in the ratio of ultraviolet to visible light in the morning and evening twilight hours.
 Many rodents are active during twilight hours (crepuscular activity), and UV-sensitivity would be advantageous at these times.
 Ultraviolet reflectivity is of dubious value for nocturnal rodents.

 The urine of many rodents (e.g. voles, degus, mice, rats) strongly reflects UV light and this may be used in communication by leaving visible as well as olfactory markings.
 However, the amount of UV that is reflected decreases with time, which in some circumstances can be disadvantageous; the common kestrel can distinguish between old and fresh rodent trails and has greater success hunting over more recently marked routes.